Ron Widby: New Orleans Buccaneers (ABA)

-After failing to make the Saints' inaugural season roster, he signed with the New Orleans Buccaneers of the American Basketball Association, playing with that team during the 1967-68 American Basketball Association season.
+After failing to make the Saints' inaugural season roster, he signed with the New Orleans Buccaneers of the ABA, playing for that team during the 1967–68 American Basketball Association season.

 Dallas Cowboys

 On September 13, 1967, he was signed by the Dallas Cowboys after his release from the Saints.
 He was assigned to the Oklahoma City Plainsmen of the Continental Football League before returning to the team's taxi squad in December.

 In 1968, he became the starting punter and finished tied for fifth in the league with a 40.9-yard average.
 He had a franchise and an NFL record, with an 84-yard punt against his former team the Saints (also had a 56-yard punt in the same game) and set a second club mark by averaging 53.4 yards per punt.

 In 1969, he voluntarily gave his #12 jersey to future hall of famer Roger Staubach, who had resigned his naval commission to join the Cowboys.
 He finished second in the league with a 43.3-yard average.

 In 1970, he was second in the NFC with a 41.3-yard average.
 He also set a Super Bowl record with nine punt attempts, while playing against the Baltimore Colts in Super Bowl V.

 In 1971, he was third in the NFC with a 41.6-yard average.
 He played in Super Bowl VI and became the second Cowboys punter to be named to the Pro Bowl (Sam Baker was the first).